-An employee application is a valuable tool and each applicant should be required to complete one.
-Not only will the application provide a place to collect important job-related information about training and experience, it also provides a place for the employee to sign, attesting to the veracity of the information contained in the application.
-The application should also contain a statement signed by the applicant allowing the employer to contact references, former employers, and others.
+An employee application is a valuable tool, and each applicant should be required to complete one.
+Not only will the application provide a place to collect important job-related information about training and experience, it also serves as a legal document by providing a place for the employee to sign, attesting to the veracity of the information contained in the application.
+The application should contain a statement signed by the applicant allowing the employer to contact references, former employers and others.

 The initial interview should be arranged with the appropriate supervisor, who will review the applicant's résumé and application.
-Look for gaps or short-term jobs; reasons for leaving jobs should also be discussed.
+Look for gaps or short-term jobs; reasons for leaving jobs should be discussed.
 Interviewers should ask open-ended questions and strictly avoid possible discriminatory questions.
-Do not ask about pregnancy, marriage, age, living arrangements, or religious affiliation.
+Do not ask about pregnancy, marriage, age, living arrangements or religious affiliation.
 In order to avoid possible claims of discrimination, it is advisable to follow a script, so that each applicant is asked the same questions.
-The interviewer should try to get a "gut" feeling about the candidate and pay attention to verbal and non-verbal clues as to how that candidate will fit into the practice culture.
+The interviewer should try to get a "gut" feeling about the candidate and pay attention to verbal and nonverbal clues as to how that candidate will fit into the practice culture.

 Avoiding conflict with existing staff should be a goal when evaluating prospective new employees.

-References are important to the hiring process and should be checked completely after the initial face-to-face interview.
-Do not rely on family, friends, and former co-workers as the only references.
+References are important to the hiring process and should be checked completely after the initial faceto-face interview.
+Do not rely on family, friends and former co-workers as the only references.
 Request the names of supervisors, including physicians who have served in this capacity.
-Previous employers must be called, with doctor-to-doctor, administrator-to-administrator, and nurse-to-nurse communication being most likely to result in obtaining candid, honest opinions.
-Although less information is provided than in years past, ask questions that are easy to answer by "yes" or "no." This allows the reference to answer your questions but not be perceived as having divulged inappropriate information.
-Again, following a standard set of questions will protect against possible claims of discrimination.
+Contact previous Doctor-to-doctor, administrator-toemployers. administrator and nurse-to-nurse communication is most likely to result in candid, honest opinions.
+Although less information legally can be provided than in years past, ask questions that are easy to answer with a "yes" or "no." This allows the reference to answer your questions but not be perceived as having divulged inappropriate information.
+If the applicant has signed a waiver allowing contact with former employers, this may be provided to the former employer.
+Again, following a standard set of questions and asking the same questions of each candidate will protect against possible claims of discrimination.
+Have the potential employee sign a waiver for a criminal background and credit record check (especially important for staff handling billing and money).

-If at this point an offer of employment is considered, a paid opportunity to spend at least a half day shadowing current staff may be arranged.
-This allows the candidate to see what the culture of the practice is like and how the workflow proceeds.
-A positive feeling among existing staff members frequently works as a selling point for many candidates.
+If at this point you are considering extending an offer of employment, consider arranging for the candidate a paid opportunity to spend at least a half a day shadowing current staff.
+This allows the candidate to get a feel for the culture of the practice and see the workflow.
+Teamwork and positive feelings about the practice among existing staff members frequently work as selling points for many candidates.
 This opportunity allows both the candidate and the practice to better evaluate whether the hire would be a good fit for both parties.
-The exercise frequently saves time, trouble, and training resources if a mismatch is discovered.
+The exercise frequently saves time, trouble and training resources if a mismatch is discovered.

-Once a candidate is hired, a clearly defined introductory or probationary period (three months is recommended) should be established.
+Once a candidate is hired, establish a clearly defined introductory or probationary period (three months is recommended).
 This period provides for appropriate training and assessment of whether the employee is meeting the needs and expectations of the practice.
-Establishment of this consistent period allows the practice to more easily dismiss an employee who is not working out.
+Establishing this period allows the practice to more easily dismiss an employee who is not working out.
 It is important to note, however, that an employee dismissed in violation of federal or state law may still file a claim, even if the termination was during the first few months of employment.